 Announced in Japan's Shonen JUMP in late 2010, Soul Resurrección is the first Bleach game for the PS3 and is based on the fourth Bleach movie titled Bleach: The Hell Verse.
 It is a hack and slash game that was officially released on June 23, 2011 in Japan and August 2, 2011 in North America.
 A demo was released on the Japanese PlayStation Store December 24, 2010.
-The game was developed by Sony Computer Entertainment Incorporated and was published in Japan by Sony Computer Entertainment Japan.
-The game is also set to be published in North America by NIS America, Inc.
+The game was developed by Racjin Co. and SCE Japan Studio, and was published in Japan by Sony Computer Entertainment Japan.
+The game was published in North America by NIS America, Inc.

 Bleach: Soul Resurrección takes a page out of the Dynasty Warriors franchise and allows you to use some of your favorite Bleach characters to go through the story mode or missions that are included in the game.
 The story mode allows you to go through the anime's storyline starting from the entrance into Hueco Mundo right until the epic conclusion between Ichigo (the series' main character) and Aizen (the series' main antagonist).
 There are over 10 missions, each with their own set of dialogue and mission objectives.
 Also included in the game is a mission based mode in which you are able to play as any of the characters in the game and go through various different objectives.
 Also included is a competition mode called "Soul Attack."
 In this mode, you are able to compete with your friends locally to see who can score the most "Soul Points" (the in-game currency).
 This mode is played one person at a time.